Growing your future.

 It all began with a training program.

-With the success of the pilot training program opportunities to expand the horticulture training at Hau Giang Community College in the Mekong, will eventually broaden to offer other trade-based training in the region.
+With the success of the pilot training program opportunities to expand the horticulture training at Hau Giang Vocational Training Centre in the Mekong, will eventually broaden to offer other trade-based training in the region.
 This is important because formal vocational training is absent from South-East Asia, but it is very much needed.

 Vocational Training South-East Asia (VTSEA) was set up in 2018 as a charity foundation that brokers support from governments and education bodies, to deliver trade-based training to disadvantaged students and to seek out employment opportunities for these students.
 VTSEA was set up on the back of a successful pilot training program in Horticulture at the Social Support Centre in Da Nang, Vietnam.

 This training program was pioneered by the highly acclaimed Landscape Architect Don Thomson with support from Swinburne University of Technology.
-The success of the pilot training program has opened opportunities to expand the horticulture training at Hau Giang Community College in the Mekong, and to broaden the offer to other trade-based training in the region.
+The success of the pilot training program has opened opportunities to expand the horticulture training at Hau Giang Vocational Training Centre in the Mekong, and to broaden the offer to other trade-based training in the region.
 This is important because formal vocational training is absent from South-East Asia, but it is very much needed.